AlexandreHugoMathieu/alexandremathieu.github.io/_posts/2024-07-19-corrosion.md

 ## V. Tests & Prevention

 Damp-heat tests are designed to determine the ability of the PV module to withstand long-term penetration of humidity.
 According to IEC 61215 [12], PV modules are exposed to a temperature of 85°C and a relative humidity 85% for 1000 h in the climatic chamber.
-If the degradation of the maximum output power exceeds 5%, the test fails.
+If the maximum output power decreases by more than 5%, the test fails.

 Some other ammonia tests according to the IEC 62716 [13] further assess the module resistance to corrosion.
 Given that ammonia has a relatively high corrosive effect, this test serves as a complement to the previously described damp-heat test.